rowanc1/phd-thesis/content/phd/framework.md

 ## DC resistivity inversion

-We will build on the example presented in Section \ref{sec:DCforward}, which has a survey setup that only provides enough information for a vertical sounding.
+We will build on the example presented in {numref}`sec:DCforward`, which has a survey setup that only provides enough information for a vertical sounding.
 As such, we will decouple our 3D forward mesh and 1D inversion mesh and connect them through a mapping (cf. {cite:t}`KangSEG2015`).
 Additionally, since electrical conductivity is a log-varying parameter, we will also construct a model space that is optimized in log space.
 Both of these model transformations will be handled with a single map, $\mathcal{M}$, where $\boldsymbol{\sigma} = \mathcal{M}(\bfm)$.

 % programs/maps-vertical1d